-On July 1, 2018, the 404th AFSB transferred four LRCs to the 407th AFSB: LRC-Yuma and LRC Huachuca; LRC-Dugway Proving Grounds in Utah; and LRC-Presidio of Monterey in California.
-The 404th in turn gained eight other LRCs and AFSBn-Joint Base Charleston.
-However, effective Oct.
-1, 2021, LRC-Presidio of Monterey returned to the 404th AFSB.
+On July 1, 2018, the 404th AFSB transferred four LRCs to the 407th AFSB: LRC-Yuma and LRC Huachuca; LRC-Dugway Proving Ground, Utah; and LRC-Presidio of Monterey, California.
+The 404th gained eight LRCs and AFSBn-Joint Base Charleston.
+In 2021, LRC-Presidio of Monterey returned to the 404th AFSB.